RedBeret/JS-Zoo-Keeper-Challenge/README.md

   ```bash
   npm start
   ```
-- Open `index.html` in a web browser.
+- Open `index.html` in a web browser to see the application in action.

 ## Features